Official-Codaisseur-Graduate/Jobs-Board-Client/README.md

 and [here](https://zeroheight.com/79edbfdc5/p/52d824)
 Apparently it’s a nifty little Material UI package that would be nice to implement

-Web Hooks - Implement Web Hooks with the Huntr API.
+Web Hooks - Implement a Webhooks with the Huntr API.
 This would update the Apps database every-time a graduate inputs new data.
 This way you would populate the database only once.
 Implementing Web Hooks would take care of keeping it up to date [link](https://docs.huntr.co/).